rriemann/blog/_posts/2015-04-21-meus-follow-up-google-is-evil.md

 It might be not the most easiest to read or understand, but give it a try.
 Smart phones are part of our daily life and the economy and policy behind it should be picked out as a central theme in schools already.
 For most of you, this is already to late.
-I ask you therefore to read it nevertheless—as it were homework `;)`.
+I ask you therefore to read it nevertheless—as it were homework :wink:.

 *PS: Facebook isn’t better.
 This is for another time.*